tmtsoftware/csw.g8/src/main/g8/README.md

 Run the container cmd script with arguments.
 For example:

-* Run the HCD in a standalone mode with a local config file (The standalone config format is differennt than the container format):
+* Run the HCD in a standalone mode with a local config file (The standalone config format is different than the container format):

 ```
 ./target/universal/stage/bin/$name;format="word"$-container-cmd-app --standalone --local ./src/main/resources/SampleHcdStandalone.conf